How To Plan the Perfect Surprise Proposal in New York City

 6. Do a walkthrough with your photographer

-Before the big day, it is a good idea to do a walkthrough of the location with your photographer.
-This will help them to understand the layout and find the best spots for taking photos.
-It will also allow you to discuss your plans in more detail and ensure that everything is perfect.
+Before the big day, doing a walkthrough of the location with your photographer is a good idea.
+This will help them understand the layout and find the best photo spots.
+It will also allow you to discuss your plans in more detail and ensure everything is perfect.

 7. Have a backup plan